 Unlock new opportunities in First Nations cultural heritage protection at our Dhawura Ngilan workshop designed for investors.
-In this interactive session brought to you by the RIAA First Nations Peoples’ Rights Working Group, leading experts and pilot organisations will share insights on applying Dhawura Ngilan principles in real-world projects.
+In this interactive session brought to you by the Dhawura Ngilan Business and Investor Initiative and RIAA First Nations Peoples’ Rights Working Group, leading experts and pilot organisations will share insights on applying Dhawura Ngilan principles in real-world projects.
 You’ll also participate in practical activities, giving you hands-on experience with approaches that can strengthen cultural heritage protection and create long-term sustainable value.
 Note: we suggest watching the webinar beforehand, to come ready to apply the principles.

 Anirudha joined the NNTC in 2021 and brings international legal experience from diverse jurisdictions.
 Previously, he was the Communities Director at Accountability Counsel, where he supported Indigenous communities across South Asia negotiate better social and environmental outcomes with the proponents and investors of development projects.
 He also worked at the Commonwealth Human Rights Initiative in New Delhi, advocating for victims of police brutality, and at the International Criminal Court in The Hague, advising the Chief Prosecutor on international law and procedure.
 He holds degrees in Law and Commerce from the University of Melbourne.
 Anirudha is on the Board of Directors of Jubilee Australia Research Centre.